meilisearch/documentation/learn/getting_started/main_features.md

 ## Dumps and snapshots

-- I copied this section mostly from Data backup: snapshots vs. dumps under Advanced topics.
-I think this section gives enough detail for an introduction.
+- I think this section gives enough detail for an introduction.
 If we keep this here, do we get rid of it from Advanced topics?

 MeiliSearch allows you to backup your data using `dumps` or `screenshots`.